 To secure compensation directly from those responsible for nursing home abuse or neglect, victims or their families may wish to file a legal action.
 When an individual or facility provided negligent care that led to illness or injury, they may be forced to pay monetary damages to the victim.

 If you suspect a loved may be receiving substandard care in a nursing home, do not let them suffer in silence.
-Contact an attorney at Lombardi and Lombardi today to discuss the best options for your loved one.
+Contact an attorney at Lombardi and Lombardi, P.A. today to discuss the best options for your loved one.
 We have convenient office locations in Edison, Freehold, and Brick.

 Our Practice Areas